frvillegas/frvillegas.github.io/content/math/math-notes/Special parameters.md

-  + An old paper ([Über hypergeometrische Funktionen, deren letztes Element speziell ist](https://gdz.sub.uni-goettingen.de/download/pdf/PPN599415665_0044/LOG_0039.pdf)) by W. Heymann (from a talk by Wadym Zudilin) discusses the value of an ${}_2F_1$ at special $t$'s.
+  + An old paper ([Über hypergeometrische Funktionen, deren letztes Element speziell ist](https://gdz.sub.uni-goettingen.de/download/pdf/PPN599415665_0044/LOG_0039.pdf)) by W. Heymann (from a talk by Wadim Zudilin) discusses the value of an ${}_2F_1$ at special $t$'s.
 He does $t=-1/3,1/4,1/5$ and related values and mentions Gauss for $t=1,-1,1/2$ and Kummer for $t=-1/8,1/9,8/9$.

   + For example we have this identity